ablab/IsoQuant/README.md

 conda install -c bioconda isoquant
 ```

-If this command does work, it means that bioconda is not updated.
+If this command does work, it means that bioconda is not updated yet.
 Try installing via:
 ```bash
 conda install -c isoquant isoquant
 ```